deansher/slack-message-pipe/README.md

 You can also have a configuration file in both.
 Settings in cwd will overwrite the same settings in home.
 And calling this app with command line arguments will overwrite the corresponding configuration setting.

-Please see the master configuration file for a list of all available configuration sections, options and the current defaults.
-The master configuration file is `slack_message_pipe/slack_message_pipe.ini` in this repo.
+Please see the [master configuration file](https://github.com/deansher/slack-message-pipe/blob/master/slack_message_pipe/slack_message_pipe.ini) for a list of all available configuration sections, options, and the current defaults.

 ## Limitations